EUROQOL | ANBI

 Report of activities

-In the past financial year (2019-2020) the EuroQol Research Foundation received 5583 requests to use EQ-5D instruments.
+In the past financial year (2020-2021) the EuroQol Research Foundation received 6433 requests to use EQ-5D instruments.
 These requests came from all over the world.
-The top 10 requesting countries were, in descending order: the United States, the United Kingdom, Australia, Germany, Japan, the Netherlands, Canada, France, Spain and India.
+The top 10 requesting countries were, in descending order: the United States, the United Kingdom, Germany, Australia, Japan, the Netherlands, Canada, France, Thailand and China.
 The vast majority of EQ-5D use is for free.
-635 paid license agreements were set up with commercial companies.
+665 paid license agreements were set up with commercial companies.
 The sponsorship income generated by this fraction of users enabled the Foundation to achieve its Aims.

 Increasingly, EQ-5D is used for Routine Outcome Measurement (ROM) and as a Patient-Reported Outcome Measure (PROM).
 EQ-5D is used province- or nation-wide as a PROMs measure in the United Kingdom, Norway, Sweden and Canada.
-For this country-/ province-wide use of EQ-5D no license fee is paid.
+EQ-5D is also included in official population health surveys at national and regional levels in many countries around the world, for which no license fee is paid, contributing important evidence to health policy.
 In fact, no license fee is charged for non-commercial use of EQ-5D of any scale.

 Research studies funded or co-funded by the EuroQol Research Foundation are those that meet the aims and objectives stated above.
 Typically these are methodological studies on using the EQ-5D, or the analysis and modelling of EQ-5D data.
 Increasingly, studies are funded on new instruments in development by EuroQol members.
 Furthermore, studies were started on the Youth version of EQ-5D and on obtaining general population reference data in countries in the Americas, Asia and Europe.